X01XX/UES-Forth/README.txt

     A Region is an array of two cells, instead of a list\vector.

-    States and masks are just a number.
+    States and masks are just an unsigned number, with an upper limit based on the number of bits in use.

     A RegionStore is an array of two cells, instead of a list/vector.
-    The second cell bmay be zeroed out.
+    The second cell may be zeroed out.